ImageMagick/Usage-Markdown/morphology/index.md

 It works by comparing each pixel in the image against its neighbours in various ways, so as to either add or remove, brighten or darken that pixel.
 Applied over a whole image, perhaps repetitively, specific shapes can be found and/or removed and modified.

-For example if an pixel is white and completely surrounded by other white pixels, then that pixel is obviously not on the edge of the image.
+For example, if a pixel is white and completely surrounded by other white pixels, then that pixel is obviously not on the edge of the image.
 You may then like to make that pixel black, so as to leave only edge pixels turned on.
 A method known as '`EdgeIn`' (see below).